T1me2/Project2-/README.md

 **Twitter Data**

 The data returned from our Twitter API call returned all of Elon's tweets.
 To answer the questions we were asking, we had to populate columns with boolean values for whether or not Elon mentioned either Twitter or Tesla on a given date.
 That included first parsing the tweets to see if they included Twitter or Tesla, which we saved to lists.
 Then once we had these values, we parsed the multi-date entries to a single date with boolean values associated with mentions of Twitter or Tesla.
-We then saved this to a dataframe
+We then saved this to a dataframe.

 **Quandl Data**